hong539/acgbox_crawler/README.md

 ## to_do_list

+* implementation function update method for only update new ACG collects?
-* implementation function method for find last pages?
+* implementation function finding method for find last pages?
 * research or implementation function for html tags div to table
 * check which files will be stored via podman when not executing MySQL container
 * implementation function CRUD API/query method for MySQL